-The Association crosses many disciplinary boundaries.
+The association crosses many disciplinary boundaries.
 NASA members are active in a range of departments, and the Association looks to extend its linkages with others in History, Literature, Sociology, Political Science, Art History, Geography, Law, Communication Studies, Women’s Studies, Popular Culture Studies, and Film Studies.

-The NASA is active in organizing regular conferences and seminars to bring its membership together through the year.
+NASA is active in organizing regular conferences and seminars to bring its membership together throughout the year.
 Every spring a one-day national conference is held to bring together American Studies undergraduate and graduate students and faculty: The American Studies Day, or Amerikanistendag.
 These are hosted, in rotation, by one of the four American Studies programs at the universities of Amsterdam, Groningen, Leiden, and Nijmegen.